 - 10.1 A Member of the Joint Overview and Scrutiny Committee shall be entitled to request that an item be added to the Work Programme in accordance with the provisions of paragraph 9.3 above.
 Should the Chairs fail to include the item on the agenda, at the next available meeting (in accordance with the Access to Information Procedure Rules), the Member may give written notice to the Director for Sustainability & Resources that they wish an item relevant to the functions of the Committee to be considered by the Committee.
 On receipt of such a request, the Director for Sustainability & Resources will include the item in an agenda to be discussed at a meeting of the Committee (unless the matter is an Excluded Matter as defined in Regulation 3 of the Overview and Scrutiny (Reference by Councillors) (Excluded Matters) (England) Order 2012).
-An excluded matter is a local crime and disorder matter within the meaning of the Police and Justice Act or any matter relating to a planning or licensing decision, or where a person has a right of recourse to a review or appeal, or where the matter is vexatious, discriminatory or not reasonable. - 10.2 Any Member of the Council who is not a Member of the Joint Overview and Scrutiny Committee may, on a maximum of four occasions in any municipal year, give written notice to the Director for Sustainability & Resources that they wish an item to be included on the agenda for the Committee.
+An excluded matter is a local crime and disorder matter within the meaning of the Police and Justice Act or any matter relating to a planning or licensing decision, or where a person has a right of recourse to a review or appeal, or where the matter is vexatious, discriminatory or not reasonable. - Any Member of the Council who is not a Member of the Joint Overview and Scrutiny Committee may, on a maximum of four occasions in any municipal year, give written notice to the Director for Sustainability & Resources that they wish an item to be included on the agenda for the Committee.
 If the Director for Sustainability & Resources receives such a notification, then they will consult with the Joint Chairs of the Committee who will follow the procedure set out in paragraph 9.2 above.
-Should the Chairs fail to put the item on the agenda for the next available meeting (in accordance with Access to Information Procedure Rules), then the Member may ask the Director for Sustainability & Resources to put it on the agenda and they shall do so.
-The Committee will then consider the agenda item and determine whether or not it will be included on the Work Programme of the Joint Overview and Scrutiny Committee.
-If the Committee decides not to include the item in its Work Programme, the Member will be notified of the reasons.
-This procedure rule is to be taken in conjunction with the Council's Protocol on Councillor Call for Action in Part 5 of this Constitution. - 10.3 The Council, their Cabinets or any of their Committees may request that the Joint Overview and Scrutiny Committee undertake scrutiny or development work on their behalf.
-The Joint Overview and Scrutiny Committee shall respond, as soon as their Work Programme permits, to such requests.
+Should the Chairs fail to put the item on the agenda for the next available meeting (in accordance with Access to Information Procedure Rules) then the Member may ask the Director for Sustainability & Resources to put it on the agenda and they shall do so.
+The Committee will then consider the agenda item and determine whether it will be included on the Work Programme of the Joint Overview and Scrutiny Committee or not.
+If the Committee decide not to include the item in their Work Programme, the Member will be notified of the reasons.
+This procedure rule is to be taken in conjunction with the Council's Protocol on Councillor Call for Action in Part 5 of this Constitution. - 10.3 The Council or its Committee may request that the Joint Overview and Scrutiny Committee undertake scrutiny or development work on their behalf.
+The Joint Overview and Scrutiny Committee shall respond, as soon as their Work Programme permits, to requests from the Council and, if it considers it appropriate, the Cabinet to review particular areas of Council activity.
 Where the Joint Overview and Scrutiny Committee does so, it shall report its findings and any recommendations back to the commissioning body.
-The commissioning body shall consider the report of the Joint Overview and Scrutiny Committee at its next available (in accordance with Access to Information Procedure Rules) meeting. - 10.4 A member of the public may request that an item be added to the agenda of the Joint Overview and Scrutiny Committee.
-Any such request shall be considered by the Joint Chairs, and unless inappropriate to do so, shall be dealt with in accordance with paragraph 9.4 above.
+The commissioning body shall consider the report of the Joint Overview and Scrutiny Committee at their next available (in accordance with Access to Information Procedure Rules) meeting. - 10.4 A member of the public may request that an item be added to the Agenda of the Joint Overview and Scrutiny Committee.
+Any such request shall be considered by the Joint Chairs, and unless inappropriate to do so, shall be dealt with in accordance with paragraph 9.3 above.